espressomd/espresso/doc/tutorials/lattice_boltzmann/NotesForTutor.md

 # Part 1: The Lattice-Boltzmann method
+In the course of this tutorial, students should be enabled to:

 ## Physical learning goals

-* Learning basic concepts of the LBM
+* explain the basic idea of the Lattice-Boltzmann method,

 ## Espresso learning goals

-* Learning the LB interface in ESPResSo
+* set up a Lattice-Boltzmann fluid in Espresso.

 # Part 2: Planar Poiseuille flow
+In the course of this tutorial, students should be enabled to:

 ## Physical learning goals

-* Modeling a laminar fluid flow between two walls
+* describe the geomtry and expected flow field of a Poiseuille flow,

 ## Espresso learning goals

-* Setting up an LB fluid and LB boundaries
+* set up an LB fluid with LB boundaries,
+* retrieve data from the LB grid.